In Soviet Georgia

-In Soviet Georgia was the name of an 1970s advertising campaign used by Dannon yogurt in the United States to make the argument that eating the product would make one healthier.
+In Soviet Georgia was the name of a 1970s advertising campaign used by Dannon yogurt in the United States to make the argument that eating the product would make one healthier.
 The campaign was lucrative for Dannon, allowing it to make profits after years of losses.
-The campaign ran from 1973 to 1978 in U.S. television and print advertisements.
+The campaign ran from October 1976 to 1978 in U.S. television and print advertisements.
 Unique in that it was the first American TV commercial to be produced in the then Soviet Republic of Georgia (now the independent nation of Georgia), the commercial won numerous advertising plaudits.

 Creation

 The campaign was penned by the Marsteller advertising agency at the urging of the CEO of Danone's U.S. division at the time, Juan Metzger; he wished to market Dannon yogurt in a more health-conscious direction.
+The production crew travelled to Abkhazia in July 1976 to film the spots.

-In 1973, the first commercials aired on U.S. television, and the first print advertisements were run in TIME and Newsweek.
-Similar ad campaigns followed in 1975, 1976, 1977, and 1978.
+In October 1976, the first commercials aired on U.S. television, and the first print advertisements were run in TIME and Newsweek.
+Similar ad campaigns followed in 1977 and 1978.
 The commercial entitled Son of Russia won a Clio Award in 1978.
-It was written by Steve Kasloff.
-The Creative Director was Peter Lubalin.
+It was written by Steve Kasloff and the creative director was Peter Lubalin.